Bought this station used, in a little sad condition.

 I jumped into 2M SSB in 9/1993 when I'd seen one for sale at the Elmira, NY Hamfest.
 Price was around $650.00, so I bought it.
 My 2M SSB beam was a home-made 5 element made from #10AWG solid wiring.
 I talked all over the NE USA and S. ON, Canada with that and 140W Mirage amp behind that.
 Anyone I heard, I was able to work.
 Power ranged from 2W to 18W on mine, and 8W was the sweet spot for the AMP.
 The mic was the Kenwood MC-60.
 Everyone sounded great and I always had great complements on my audio quality.
 The minuses to this rig are the built-in power supply, the same gripes you get with the TS-440 and TS-811A.
 It adds about 50% of the heat, or more, to the rig.
 Even on RX.
 Easy enough to run EXT +13.8VDC to this rig and disconnect the built-in the 120VAC supply.
 The other gripe is lack of a built-in preamp for RX.
 That's easy enough to add-on to that as well.
 FM performance is just as good.
 I now have the Kenwood TS-2000X and an Icom IC-7000, but the TS-711A on RX beats them both hands down.
 This rig is a keeper.

 Estimating the value of a rig can be challenging.
-We collect prices paid by real hams over the years to help you estimate the current value of the Kenwood TS-711E.
+We collect prices paid by real hams over the years to help you estimate the value of a used Kenwood TS-711E.
 Just bought or sold this model?
 Let us know what you traded it for and help other ham operators!

-Based on historic data, today's value of the Kenwood TS-711E might be around:
+Based on historic data, today's second-hand price of the Kenwood TS-711E is around: